snakkarike/Royal-Kludge-R75/README.md

 > This is a custom firmware that could break your keyboard.
 >
 > 🛑 **Use at your own risk!** 🛑
 >
-> I have tried my best to make sure everything works, but I may miss something.
->
-> It works for my keyboard, but there may be revisions in the future that are not compatible.
+> Both the PID works for my keyboard but there may be revisions in the future.
 Use at your own risk!

 # 🥳Thanks!
 Thanks to [@irfan](https://github.com/irfanjmdn/), [sdk66](https://github.com/sdk66/) and [@iamdanielv](https://github.com/iamdanielv) for their work on R65.